benjiallen/pyscript-playground/accessibility-decisions.md

   * Make sure focus is in the right place after the overlay closes
 * Getting searches into browser history so the back button works again
 * Validation and error prevention
+* No "type ahead" search - a user doesn't get search suggestions as they type their search

 ## Drawbacks of this approach

 * No quick way to get to the CEO (root of the tree)
 * No way to visualize depth in the tree
   * How many levels deep is benjiallen within the org chart?
+  * Who is at the same level as benjiallen?
 * No way to describe profile pictures?
   * Would that be a good idea?